ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_wallet.md

 assignees: ""
 ---

 Before suggesting a wallet, make sure you've read [our listing policy](https://www.ethereum.org/en/contributing/adding-products/).
-Only continue with the issue if your wallet meets the criteria listed there.
+Only continue with the issue if the wallet meets the criteria listed there.

 ### Project info